More Than 40 Hot Springs for Hikers

 Thailand has 112 hot springs in the northern, western, central and southern locations with hot water temperatures at the surface from 40 to 100 degrees celsius.

 The San Kamphaeng Hot Springs Ridge trail is a moderately challenging 6.7-mile trail near Mae On, Chiang Mai, leading to the famous San Kamphaeng Hot Springs.
+Either before or after your hike you can keep relaxing by staying at the Sippa Hotspring Resort with its own hot springs and free bike rentals to explore the area.

 San Kamphaeng Hot Springs has 2 hot springs shooting burst of hot water around 20 metres high into the air.
 Water temperature is originally over 100 degrees Celcius and then loses its heat through the blowing wind.
 The place offers facilities for foot soaking, traditional mineral bath and a mineral swimming pool.